githubscientist/react-fsd61wde/README.md

 - **axios**: axios is a promise-based HTTP client for the browser and node.js.

 Note: axios uses fetch under the hood.

+# React- Day -11: formik and Recap

+## Contents:

+[x] Formik

+Formik:

+- Formik is a small library that helps you with the 3 most annoying parts:
+  1. Getting values in and out of form state
+  2. Validation and error messages
+  3. Handling form submission

+# React- Day -12: Redux

+## Contents:

+[x] Intro to Redux - to understand the state management with react application

+Redux:

+- Redux is a predictable state container for JavaScript apps.
+- Facebook used Flux architecture to build React applications.
+But it was complex and hard to debug.
+So, they introduced Redux.
+- Redux is a state management library that can be used with any UI library or framework, including React, Angular, Vue, etc.

+Redux context:

+- We create slices of the state.
+Each slice is a reducer.
+  Each slice contains the following:
+  1. Initial state
+  2. Actions
+  3. Reducer
+- We combine all the slices into a single store.